kubernetes/contributor-site/content/en/blog/2026/wg-device-management-spotlight.md

 The problem we set out to solve is that the legacy Device Plugin API  (which has been the primary mechanism for exposing hardware accelerators in Kubernetes) is fundamentally limited.
 It treats devices as opaque integers: you can request "2 GPUs," but you can't say anything meaningful about which GPUs you need, how they should be connected to each other, whether they can be shared, or how they should be partitioned.
 That was fine for simple cases, but modern AI/ML workloads are anything but simple.
 They span multiple nodes, require specific interconnect topologies, and increasingly need to share or partition hardware dynamically.

 The working group's primary deliverable is Dynamic Resource Allocation (DRA), a new framework that replaces the rigid device plugin model with a flexible, declarative API.
 With DRA, workloads can describe their hardware requirements (e.g., GPU type, memory capacity, interconnect topology, desired partitioning) and drivers can publish fine-grained device attributes that the scheduler can act on.
-[DRA graduated to GA in Kubernetes 1.34](https://kubernetes.io/blog/2025/09/01/kubernetes-v1-34-dra-updates/), and the ecosystem around it (e.g., drivers, tooling, and new API extensions) is growing rapidly.
+DRA [graduated](https://kubernetes.io/blog/2025/09/01/kubernetes-v1-34-dra-updates/) to GA in Kubernetes 1.34], and the ecosystem around it (e.g., drivers, tooling, and new API extensions) is growing rapidly.

 **PO:** As Kevin said, the working group was formed around the existing effort to develop DRA.
 The initial work was done with only a handful of people actively involved, and perhaps also could only be done successfully in such a setup.
 But because it touches on so many different areas of Kubernetes, we also needed a place to discuss that and get the broader community of Kubernetes maintainers, device vendors, and, to a lesser extent, also end-users involved.
 The working group provides that place, with regular meetings online (one slot for Americas/EMEA, one for EMEA/Asia) and at KubeCon.